Prit04/RHUL-Final-Year-Project/diary.md

 ### 27/3/2025
 I focused on rewiring the death screen to fit the current system, it works fine and intended.
-I am now wokringg on a new feature which is where chests and potions spawn dynamically int he dungeon to aid exploration and to help the player health and get more score.
+I am now wokringg on a new feature which is where chests and potions spawn dynamically in the dungeon to aid exploration and to help the player health and get more score.
+<br /> <br />I have managed to implement some kind of working chest system, they spawn randomly and in different rooms but there is a bug where they are spawnining outside the rooms.
+But they work as intended, when th eplayer interacts it addds to their score.
+Now its time to work on the health potion.